Back to Articles

 The Mirusuvil Massacre

 On 19 December 2000, eight internally displaced persons were arrested in Mirusuvil, located about 16 miles east of Jaffna town.
-Within hours, all eight were murdered, allegedly by Sri Lankan Army soldiers, and buried in a mass grave.
+The group consisted of Raviwarman, Thaivakulasingham, Wilvarasa, and his two sons: the 5-year-old toddler Prasad and his 13-year-old brother Pradeepan Jayachandran.
+Also included were Gnanachandran and his 15-year-old son Shanthan, along with Maheshwaran, Gnanachandran’s brother-in-law, who ultimately became the sole survivor of this harrowing experience.
+Within hours, all eight were murdered by Sri Lankan Army soldiers and buried in a mass grave.

 The case was taken up at the Chavakachcheri Magistrate’s Court in December 2000, and fourteen army personnel were taken into custody.
 It seemed, initially, that there would be accountability, but this was only the beginning of a legal battle that would stretch across two decades.